School network contacts

-To be able to offer the best quality of education for every New Zealander, the education system relies on the contribution, collaboration and support of a number of sector groups, organisations and representative bodies.
-If you have any questions or need support, there’s lots of ways we can help.
+To be able to offer the best quality of education for every child, the education system relies on the contribution, collaboration and support of a number of sector groups, organisations and representative bodies.
+If you have any questions or need support, there are several ways that we can help.

 Our regional offices